What is Web Testing?

 During this stage issues such as that of web application security, the functioning of the site, its access to handicapped as well as regular users and its ability to handle traffic is checked.

-Some or all of the following testing types may be performed depending on your web testing requirements.
+In Software Engineering, the following testing types/technique may be performed depending on your web testing requirements.

 Test all links in your webpages are working correctly and make sure there are no broken links.
 Links to be checked will include –